lbergami/Notes/Databases-Demystified/Notes.md

 #### Transactional workloads

-* Manipulating one "object" at a time (e.g. user, order, patient; depending on the system)
+* Manipulating the state of one "object" at a time (e.g. user, order, patient; depending on the system)
-*
+* Create Read Update and Delete (CRUD) operations on the object, i.e. inserting data of one object at a time or updating existing data
+* Precisely managing state with guarantees about what has or has not been written to disk
+* Supporting many operations per seconds with high throughput (i.e. unit of information a system can process in a given amount of time)

+<p> <br>

+### Row store Vs column store

+* Row store Vs column store affect DBs perfomances.
+By changing how we store our data, we can make the DB respond to queries faster
+* But there are trade-offs here, so we want to optmize for **either** analytical or transactional workflows